The Azzurri head coach was pleased with the way his side reacted to going two goals down in Switzerland

 Fred and Oscar’s first-half strikes fired the Selecao into a comfortable lead at half-time, but Daniele De Rossi pulled a goal back before Mario Balotelli’s 25-yard strike levelled the score before the full-time whistle.

 The former Fiorentina boss believes his Azzurri charges played a risky game going behind in the friendly clash, but was delighted to witness their second-half comeback.

 "We had a great game.
 We were down 2-0 at break.
-I looked to transmit the feeling we could score then equalize," Prandelli told Rai.
+I looked to transmit the feeling we could score then equalise," Prandelli told Rai.

-"We risked a lot being 2-0 down but we were better organized in the second half.
-It was good spirit from team.
+"We risked a lot being 2-0 down but we were better organised in the second half.
+It was good spirit from the team.

 "I like us being in this form as it gives us more confidence.

 Prandelli defended Mario Balotelli - who missed a number of chances - and Mattia De Sciglio - who could be blamed for both Brazil goals - after the hard-fought draw in Switzerland.

 "[Balotelli] had the best opportunities and scored a great goal," the coach continued.
 "The important thing is that he is at the top of his game during competitions.